jstz-dev/jstz/docs/quick_start.md

     </pre>
     </details>

-    Upon successful deployment, Jstz assigns the smart function a unique `KT1` address, serving as its identifier, similar to an IP address or a smart contract address.
+    Upon successful deployment, Jstz assigns the smart function a unique `KT1` address.
+    This address is its identifier, similar to an IP address or a smart contract address.

     In the example above, the smart function was deployed to the address `KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw`.
     Now the smart function is accessible through a URL of the format `tezos://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/`.

+    After you deploy the smart function, you cannot delete it or change it.

 1. Fund the smart function by running this command, using your smart function address for the `<ADDRESS>` variable: